 and alien offensive called the Quantum Imploser (right).

 Health, ammo and shield pickups generously scatter the stages hinting that the game expects a more bombastic approach but brute forcing your way to the end isn't always the solution.
 You only get to wield a handful of weapons - some conventional, one alien - but sneaking past patrols or sabotaging equipment is just the ticket to save some ammo.
 The controls themselves are a bit twitchy, sticking to the aging hand-cramping combination of arrow and navigation keys.
-Strafing is significantly slower than moving forward or backwards and looking up or down is so unusable sensitive you can almost hear the snapping of your character's neck.
+Strafing is significantly slower than moving forward or backwards and looking up or down is so unusably sensitive you can almost hear the snapping of your character's neck as he bends it towards the sky.
 It's clunky, not just by modern standards but for its time too.

 To help with the large levels, the game throws in an alien communicator device called the Bioproc into the mix.
 This not only acts as a translator to receive level objectives, but also a map.
 The latter is absolutely necessary, but you cannot carry a weapon while looking at it.
 You press TAB to get it up, but when you do the same to put it away you become annoyingly defenseless.
 You'll have to press one of the number keys to once again arm yourself.